alexanderanter/ilm-token/README.md

 truffle console --network development
 ```

 Option 2.
-You can use Reftoken nodes:
+You can use Infura nodes:
 1. Ensure you provide private key for truffle to sign your transactions.
 Create `.env` file with the key of the account to use.
 Use `.env.template` as a template.
 2. Then use `mainnet` or `kovan` network.
 E.g. `truffle console --network kovan`